czgaotian/learning-languages/behaviorQuestion/BQgrid.md

 Action

 - I first broke down feature list into smaller, manageable parts and allocated them based on importance and urgency.
-Choose the most urgent and important features to prioritize development.
+- Than communication with pm team, to verified the most important feature, choose these features to prioritize development.
+- Based on my estimation, I think it's difficult to complete the task within the given timeframe.
+I've reported this to my boss and leader, and they told me to start development and see how it goes.
 - After a few weeks of development, I realized that the team wouldn't be able to **meet the deadline**.
-I approached my boss to explain the situation and requested additional resources.
+I **approached** my boss to explain the situation and requested additional resources.

 Result